 Tai Chi Push HandsVCD# 1555 San Shou Usage

-About 1 Hour, See Main VCD page for prices, Chinese Only
+About 1 Hour, VCD pricing, Chinese Only

 Continuing with the dynamics of Tai Chi throwing.
 In this case there is a greater emphasis on counter throwing.
 Zhang himself demonstrates the throws.
 His movements are tight and strong and the takedowns are real given the situations.
 He concentrates here on angular changes in the footwork, a key element of throwing.